holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Role Assignment

-A Role may control who fills another Role through a Domain of Role assignment for that Role.
+A Role may control which person fills another Role through a Domain of Role assignment for that Role.
 Anyone controlling such a Domain may assign the target Role to anyone willing to fill it, including to several people simultaneously.
 Whoever fills a Role becomes its ***"Role Lead"***.
 A Role Lead may later resign from filling the Role at any time, unless they’ve agreed otherwise.
 Whoever controls the assignment may also remove a Role Lead from filling the Role at any time.
 A Policy may further constrain Role assignments or removals.

 #### 1.2.1 Default Assignment

 When a Role is unfilled, anyone who controls the assignment is automatically considered a Role Lead of the unfilled Role as well.

-When a Role has no Partners of the Organization among its Role Leads, then any Partner who controls the assignment is automatically considered a Role Lead of that Role as well.
-However, this default assignment only applies to the extent that those normally assigned are not actively fulfilling the responsibilities and duties that come with the assignment.
+When a Role is filled but not by anyone who is a Partner of the Organization, then any Partner who controls the assignment is automatically considered a Role Lead of that Role as well.
+However, this default assignment only applies to the extent that the non-Partners assigned to the Role are not actively fulfilling the relevant responsibilities and duties.

 #### 1.2.2 Focusing an Assignment